deadrepo/PolygonTokenLKY/README.md

  ![](images/Compiler.JPG)

 11) Go to "https://faucet.matic.network/" and copy your address on metamask.
 Submit and confirm.
-This is to send MATIC token to your metamask below is the address
+This is to send MATIC token to your metamask account

+ Below is the address that you need used.
+For mainnet you need to buy real MATIC on binance or anything and send it to the address on your account like below

  ![](images/address.JPG)

  ![](images/Faucet.JPG)

-12) Go to Deploy and Run Transaction Tab and Deploy the contract make sure the Contract is Token.sol that you want to deploy
+12) Go to Deploy and Run Transaction Tab and Deploy the contract.

+ Make sure the Contract is Token.sol that you want to deploy

  ![](images/Web3.JPG)

-13) A notification will appear on metamask which will ask you to approve the contract make sure the gas fees is sufficient with the amount of Matic
+13) A notification will appear on metamask which will ask you to approve the contract

+Make sure the gas fees is sufficient with the amount of MATIC that you have

  ![](images/Web3again.JPG)